langenhagen/explore-with-dmenu/README.md

 ## Known Issues
 - On `Linux`, the default programs `xdg-open` and `gnome-terminal` that come e.g. with `Ubuntu 18.04` are a default prerequisite.
-That may not work with some OSes out of the box, but you can configure it via your `.edmrc`.
+That may not work with some OSes out of the box, but you can configure it via your `edmrc`.
 No checks happen however.

 ## TODO
-- make it work with Web URLs in the array `choices`.
-At least, `xdg-open` can handle URLs
 - make the script take a custom rc-file as a command line option
 - print "usage" string, when `-h`, `--help` or wrong parameters are handed in
 - maybe rename `explore-with-dmenu.sh` to `suckless-explore.sh`